NAISS-Training/paraview-workshop-info/docs/index.md

 ## Time and location

-The event will be held on 26th February from 9:00 - 12:00 and from 13:00- 14:30.
+The event will be held on 7th of April from 9:00 - 12:00 and from 13:00- 15:30.
 The event will be held as an online event via zoom.
 Closer to the event registered participants will receive a zoom link.

 ## Registration